xkbcommon/libxkbcommon/doc/faq.md

 </dd>
 <dt>There is an issue with your keyboard layout database</dt>
 <dd>
-libxkbcommon may not be able to load your configuration due to an issue (file not found, syntax error, unsupported keysym, etc.).
+xkbcommon may not be able to load your configuration due to an issue (file not found, syntax error, unsupported keysym, etc.).
 Please use our [debugging tools] to get further information.